 Year 9 pupils cover a range of topics.
 They begin with the Industrial Revolution in Britain, in particular researching how it affected children.
 The next topic is British people's struggle for the franchise in the 19th and early 20th centuries.
-Pupils write two coursework assignments, the marks for which count towards their endof-year exam results.
-The first is a source-based assignment about children in the textile factories during the Industrial Revolution, and the second is an essay about the ways in which the Suffragists and Suffragettes tried to win the right to vote.
+Pupils write two coursework assignments, the marks for which count towards their end-of-year exam results.
+The first is an essay about the ways in which the Suffragists and Suffragettes tried to win the right to vote, and the second is a sourcebased assignment on the Treaty of Versailles.